Smobey/URL_Shortener/README.md

 The purpose of the application is to turn long URLs into a short form, and to mask them.

-IMPORTANT FILES & FOLDERS:

-u.php: The links will be in the form of u.php?u=[short url code].
-See additional notes.<br>
+FUNCTIONALITY:

-libs/: The core functionality of the program.<br>
+The core functionality of the application can be found in the /libs -folder, specifically the dbaccess.php -file.
+The following files are important:

-views/: Contains the template for all pages, and the views for pages visible for the user.<br>
+shortener.php: The actual user interface for createurl.php to use.
+The user inputs a URL that gets sent to createurl.php to be stored into the database (if not already there.) createurl.php: Takes the URL by POST (via shortener.php), checks its validity (returning the user to shortener.php should the ULR be invalid) and returns the user the full shortened URL for use. u.php: Takes the encoded ID of the URL by a GET and redirects the user to the URL the ID represents.

 INSTALLATION: